lezeSoftware/RalSWiek_Release/README.md

 The second island has a automatic end.
 You have to reach the third small island on the left and have to walk to the right upper side.

 #### 4K Support

-If you use a 4K display, create a textfile "4K.txt" in the directory of the game exe.
+If you use a 4K display create a textfile "4K.txt" in the directory of the game exe.
 Otherwise the dialogues and inventory overlays will be displayed wrong.

 ---

 #### Implemented Functions